Skip to content

 }

-// Selection model that notifies only affected items
+// Selection model notifies only affected items

 class SelectionModel extends ChangeNotifier {